-The Great Swamp Outdoor Education Center (GSOEC), situated on 44 acres on the eastern end of the Great Swamp National Wildlife Refuge, serves as an important crossroad between nature and civilization.
-You can walk along 2 miles of flat trails and boardwalk, from sunrise to sunset throughout the year, and enjoy the spectacular views of swamp, marsh, meadow, pond, forest habitats, and wildlife.
-It is the unique intermingling of these habitats and diversity of terrain that gives the Great Swamp its unique character.
+The Great Swamp Outdoor Education Center (GSOEC), situated on 44 acres of the eastern end of the Great Swamp National Wildlife Refuge, serves as an important crossroads between nature and civilization.
+Walk along two miles of flat trails and boardwalk and enjoy the spectacular views of swamp, marsh, meadow, pond, forest habitats and wildlife.
+This unusual intermingling of habitats and diverse terrain gives the Great Swamp its unique character.

 Of Special Note:

 - The Great Swamp is not all swamp – it’s a mix of marshes, meadows, dry woods and brush-covered swamps